This is the web version of my newsletter. Subscribe to get it delivered to your inbox every Thursday.

 The One-Week Test: Pick your top 3 tools.
 For one week, use only those three.
 No exceptions.

-Track These Metrics:
+Track These Things:

 - Time saved not switching between platforms